 If you don’t like a lot of chunky sauce on top of your pizza, opt for pan style which is essentially just a pizza made in a deep pan.
 Its crust is thicker, but the rest of the pizza is arranged in order: crust, sauce, cheese and toppings.

 The history of pan pizza is murky.
-Some claim it was invented by the Giordano family in Chicago, some say it was first made in Detroit, and still others insist it was invented by Dan and Frank Carney in Kansas when they founded Pizza Hut.
+Some claim it was invented by the Giordano family in Chicago, some say it was first made in Detroit, and still others insist it was invented by Dan and Frank Carney in Wichita when they founded Pizza Hut.

 The best pan pizza in Chicago is at Pequod’s (though they usually have the sauce on top to stop the cheese from burning).
 This pizzeria lines each baking pan with cheese before building the pizza, giving their pies a crispy, caramelized crust.